 New gemstone baby names

 We’re very familiar with gemstone baby names names like Ruby, Opal and Jade.
-But you probably haven’t met anyone (yet?) who has one these names on their birth certificate…
+But you probably haven’t met anyone (yet) with one of the following names:

 • Citrine: Citrine debuted in the SSA data in 2019.
 Citrine is an orange-y variety of quartz.
 It’s one of the birthstones for November.